Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Empirical methodological detail

-\section{Map Generation}
+\subsection{Map Generation}

-All details of the the Stochastic Hierarchical Partitioning (SHP) algorithm can be found in the original paper and associated appendices \cite{gurnee2021fairmandering}.
-We further use the same geographic and electoral data (see Appendix Table 2).
-However, for sake of reproducibility, we discuss the relevant algorithmic parameters and differences from the original paper.
-Pending reorganization for clarity, we plan to make our github public.
+All details of the original Stochastic Hierarchical Partitioning (SHP) algorithm can be found in the paper by \citet{gurnee2021fairmandering} and associated appendices; we further use their same geographic and electoral data (see Appendix Table 2 of \citet{gurnee2021fairmandering}).
+Here, we discuss the relevant algorithmic parameters and differences from that algorithm.

-\parbold{Multi-member.} The main algorithmic difference from the original SHP algorithm is that we adapted ours to generate MMDs.
+\parbold{Multi-member.} The main algorithmic difference from the original SHP algorithm is that we adapted ours to generate multi-member districts.
 To do this, instead of parameterizing a sample tree node by a region $R$ and total number of seats $s$, we needed to also specify the number of districts that node contains.
 This is required because at an intermediate node, the number of districts is not immediately derivable from the total number of seats in that node because of ambiguity in the number of $N_k$ versus $N_k+1$ sized districts.
 Therefore, the number of seats is used just to balance population, and the number of districts is used for all other tree operations (sampling valid splits, maintaining balance, etc.).

 \parbold{Ensembles.} For each pair (state, $K$), with $K \in \{2, 3, \dots, 10, 12, \dots, 20, 23, \dots 53\} \cup \{N\}$ and $K \leq N$, we sampled the root node $\left(\frac{1000}{K}\right)^{1.2}$ times and each internal node $\left(\frac{300}{K}\right)^{0.5}$ times.
 These constants were chosen to balance computational cost and optimization quality.
 We used random-iterative center selection with Voronoi-weighted capacity matching to sample region centers and sizes.
 All districts are population balanced within a $1\%$ tolerance.
-Each of these ensembles were then scored, optimized, and subsampled to create a final distribution over partisan outcomes.
+Each of these ensembles was then scored, optimized, and subsampled to create a final distribution over partisan outcomes.